 No matter what the other person did or said, it is most important for us not to sin.
 If the offender sinned, it should not be a reason for us to do likewise.
-However, if we do sin it may anger is not restrained, it is frequently more hurtful to us than the injury that provokes it." - Seneca require our humbling ourselves and getting it right with a family member, child, parent, friend, or acquaintance.
+However, if we do sin it may require our humbling ourselves and getting it right with a family member, child, parent, friend, or acquaintance.
 If their sin was greater, that is between them and the Lord.
 Our concern should be to keep our slate clean from unconfessed sin.